PanBrowse/PanVA/README.md

 ## Building the application

+To run the application, you **don't** need to build the application yourself.
+In most cases [running the application](#running-the-application) is what you're looking for.

-Instead of using the provided Docker images (NOT YET AVAILABLE), you can build a Docker image of the application yourself.
+You can, however, build a Docker image of the application yourself.
 From the root of this repository run the following command:

 ```